rackerlabs/support-how-to/content/cloud-monitoring/install-and-configure-the-rackspace-monitoring-agent.md

 1. Log in to the server that you want to monitor.

-2. Open a browser to the </span>[Rackspace Monitoring Meta Packages](http://meta.packages.cloudmonitoring.rackspace.com/) page<span
+2. Open a browser to the [Rackspace Monitoring
+Meta
+Packages](http://meta.packages.cloudmonitoring.rackspace.com/) page<span
 class="s1">

 3. Find your operating system and enter the commands provided.

-###Configure the monitoring agent by using the agent setup program
+### Configure the monitoring agent by using the agent setup program

 After you have installed the agent package on your server, you can configure the monitoring agent by running the [agent Setup